Woozie15273/mistyMemory323/README.md

 Trigger when the timeline starts on thePalette Helper layer.
 Otherwise, it won't find the elements in hidden div tags.

+Bonus:

+How to change icon png color using only PowerPoint -> import graphic -> Select graphic -> Picture Format -> Adjust -> Color -> More variations -> More colors

 ```
 const player = GetPlayer();